 - Facial flushing (redness and warm feeling over the face)

 - Intestinal bleeding

-If an endocrine tumor is diagnosed, relieving symptoms and side effects remains an important part of your medical care and treatment.
+If an endocrine tumor is diagnosed, relieving symptoms remains an important part of your medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.